Analyzing Prospects for Quantum Advantage in Topological Data Analysis: Optimization and analysis of quantum topological data analysis

 The complexity is now larger for large Betti number $\beta^G_{k-1}$.
 The reason for this is that the amplitude estimation is estimating the \emph{square root} of $\beta^G_{k-1}$.
 The square root has a small derivative for large values of $\beta^G_{k-1}$, making it more difficult to estimate the Betti number with small absolute error.
 Again, note that the last three expressions above are only for the state preparation cost, without the filtering cost.

 To compare to the complexity of classical approaches, an exact diagonalisation approach would tend to scale as ${\binom{n}{k}}^2$, whereas approximate schemes scale as $\binom{n}{k}$.
-Thus the quantum algorithm would give approximately a square-root speedup over these classical algorithms if $\beta^G_{k-1}$ is on the order of a constant.
-On the other hand, for graphs with large $\beta^G_{k-1}$, a speedup that is greater than a square root can be obtained.
+Thus the quantum algorithm would give approximately a square-root speedup over these classical algorithms if $\beta^G_{k-1}$ is on the order of a constant and one is targeting a fixed relative error estimate.
+On the other hand, for graphs with large $\beta^G_{k-1}$, a speedup that is greater than a square root can be obtained for fixed relative error estimates.